OCA/account-financial-tools/account_journal_lock_date/README.rst

 check.
 Developers can implement more permissive exemptions from the lock date check through a hook function on `account.journal`.

-The lock date updating wizard will help you to updated journal lock dates, too.

 **Table of contents**

 .. contents::